Wisdom Projects

 De-escalating mitigates these problems.

-In addition to our own approaches for de-escalation, we highly value Brendan King's approach found here and here.
+In addition to our own approaches for de-escalation rooted in mindfulness, we highly value Brendan King's approach found here and here.

-We encourage accountability by thinking-through and investigating the root causes of a conflict in a community and in the lives of individuals, and then creating responses that solve, resolve, manage, transform, or address the problems that prompted problematic behavior.
+We encourage accountability by thinking-through and investigating the root causes of a conflict in a community and in the lives of individuals, and then creating responses (or treatment plans) that solve, resolve, manage, transform, or address the problems that prompted problematic behavior.

 This requires rethinking how we conceive of natural consequences, logical consequences, and imposed consequences.